-If 40.000 submissions in a professional photo contest result in these winners, then I’m lucky we have the free internet and Instagram to provided us with some actual inspiration.
+If 40.000 submissions in a professional photo contest result in these winners, then I’m lucky we have the free internet and Instagram to provide us with some actual inspiration.
 The style of certain food photographers just stirs up so many positive emotions in you while you are admiring their piece of art on a plate.
-For example I simply can’t get enough of the photos of Bea Lubas, Half Baked Harvest and Dennis the Prescott.
+For example, I simply can’t get enough of the photos of Bea Lubas, Half Baked Harvest, and Dennis the Prescott.

 The posts are shown in alphabetical order.
 You will also a link to their Instagram profile, so you can check out all their other works or simply follow them.
 Who’s your pick for the most talented among these inspiring photographers?

 The 20 best food photographers from around the world that you probably didn’t know yet!

 Issy Crooker, UK

 Sarah Owens, US